 - Good: Huge time-saver and efficiency hack; press publish once and reap the rewards from many different sites

 - Good: Proven, validated content to pitch to big sites

-- Bad: Potential loss of authority—Folks might not see your site as the go-to spot on a topic if you’re expertise is everywhere
+- Bad: Potential loss of authority—Folks might not see your site as the go-to spot on a topic if your expertise is everywhere

 I mentioned above that our focus is now on syndication.
 Every month on our open marketing reports, we list the sites we are privileged to republish at, and those sites bring us a fair amount of conversions.
 In republishing efforts from our top four sites last month, we had 949 new conversions to Buffer.